cedar-ave/verint-get-content-data/README.md

 # Scripts

-- [Lists of content types](#content-types) - JSON files of items by content type
+- [Get items by content type](#get-items-by-content-type) - JSON files of items by content type
-- [List of thread tags](#thread-tags) - CSV file of each thread's tag(s)
+- [Get each thread's tags](#get-each-threads-tags) - CSV file of each thread's tag(s)
-- [List of files in a group](#files) - CSV file of all files in a group
+- [Get list of group's files](#get-list-of-groups-files) - CSV file of all files in a group

-## Lists of content types
+## Get items by content type

-`content.sh` creates one JSON file per content type in a Verint instance.
+`get-all-content.sh` creates one JSON file per content type in a Verint instance.
 The JSON file includes all items of that content type.

 - Blog posts
 - Comments